 The University of Michigan College of Pharmacy prides itself on a sense of community and excellence in teaching, research and service.
 The College enrolls approximately 330 PharmD students, 120 graduate students and 100 BS students, which makes the College one of the smallest academic units at the University of Michigan.
 As a result, Michigan's pharmacy students have access to all the facilities offered by a large, very diverse, world-renowned university, while also having the ability to enjoy the advantages of belonging to a select, close-knit group.
 The small class size also creates valuable opportunities to sharpen clinical, leadership, critical thinking, communication, teamwork, and other high-demand career skills.
-The College of Pharmaceutical Sciences, and Doctor of Pharmacy, Master of Science in Integrated Pharmaceutical Sciences, and Pharmaceutical Sciences programs.
-There is also an undergraduate program for the BS in Pharmaceutical Sciences degree.
+The College of Pharmacy is responsible for the Bachelor of Science in Pharmaceutical Sciences, Doctor of Pharmacy, Master of Science in Integrated Pharmaceutical Sciences, and Doctor of Philosophy in Clinical Pharmacy Translational Science, Medicinal Chemistry, and Pharmaceutical Sciences programs.